Preventing Or Confronting Financial Elder Abuse

 Financial elder abuse occurs when a victim is exploited because of vulnerabilities associated with age such as impaired mental capacity and/or a simple lack of understanding.

 It occurs when someone, usually someone close, advises an older person to make unsuitable investments; misrepresents the stability of an investment or profits therefrom; forces the older person to sell personal belongings or property; steals or otherwise misappropriates money, pension checks or possessions; or withholds the older person’s money that is needed for daily living.
 Theft, fraud, forgery, extortion and the wrongful use of a power of attorney are also prevalent forms of financial abuse.
-Such exploitation often occurs without the victim’s knowledge, only to be discovered by a son, daughter or other relative helping the older person.
+Such exploitation often occurs without the victim’s knowledge, only to be discovered by a son, daughter or another relative helping the older person.

 Financial elder abuse can be difficult to discuss and is not often reported because victims are unaware of the problem, afraid of revenge by the abuser, ashamed that they cannot handle the abuse themselves or concerned about being labeled as too demanding or senile.